luciaalvarezuy/Big-Data-Course/Hadoop/02_wordcount/README.md

 **`JAR does not exist or is not a normal file: /home/eurecat/ejemplo_mapreduce/hadoop-mapreduce-examples-3.3.6.jar`**

-Significa que el archivo .jar no se encuentra descargado en tu carpeta.
+Significa que el archivo .jar no se encuentra en la ruta actual.
 Verifica si existe:

 `ls -l`